Azeret/galIMF/The_IGIMF_theory.md

 4. Compare the galaxy-wide with the observation of star-forming galaxies.

-Note that one should compare the galaxy-wide IMF with the recently formed stellar population (luminosity dominated by massive stars).
-Old population (lower-mass stars) live for a long time and are a composition of multiple star formation event thus multiple galaxy-wide IMF.
-The comparison of low-mass stars can only be performed in galaxy evolution simulation taking into consideration of the star formation history.
+Note that one should compare the galaxy-wide IMF with the recently formed stellar population (e.g., [Yan et al. 2017](https://ui.adsabs.harvard.edu/abs/2017A%26A...607A.126Y/abstract)).
+Old population (lower-mass stars) live for a long time and are a composition of multiple star-formation event thus multiple galaxy-wide IMF.
+The comparison for low-mass stars can only be performed in galaxy evolution simulation taking into consideration of the star formation history (e.g., Yan et al. 2019, submitted).

 ### Development